iansson/utils/morrises_men/README.md

 # Morrises Men
 All Morrrises' men will find their way here.

-This is an educational project, created by me, for me.
+This is an educational project.
 The goal for the project is to:

 - Learn about UI/UX design
 - Create a framework suitable for multiple variations of Nine Men's Morris